-Right click an empty area of the taskbar and select Properties to customise the taskbar (refer to the section on "Tips" for more information).
-The quick launch (A), i.e. the left hand side of the taskbar can be hidden or active.
-The notification area (B), i.e. the right hand side of the taskbar, can be easily configured, for instance, to hide icons that are not used frequently.
-Some hardware items or software titles (such as virus scanners, printers and PC cards) will place a small icon in this area, allowing you to easily customise and control their settings or status.
+The quick launch on the left hand side of the taskbar can be hidden or active.
+The notification area on the right hand side of the taskbar can be easily configured, for instance, to hide icons that are not used frequently.
+Some hardware items or software titles will place a small icon in this area, allowing you to easily recognise and control their settings or status (examples are virus scanners, printers, PC cards).